-Digital platforms, like Netflix, Airbnb, and Uber, operate in Canada earning millions of dollars from Canadian consumers without contributing a single dollar to the federal treasury.
-Commercial operators – those renting multiple units or entire homes on platforms like Airbnb – are acting like hotels without the same responsibilities to taxation, health and safety standards, business licenses, and insurance.
-These digital platforms need to comply with Canadian tax laws if they operate in Canada even without a substantial physical presence in our country.
-We need the government to keep up to date with new digital innovations and industry disruptors, in order to ensure that digital businesses contribute their fair share of tax revenue to the Canadian government
+Digital platforms like Netflix, Airbnb, and Uber operate in Canada earning millions of dollars from Canadian consumers without any contributions to the federal treasury.
+Commercial operators, those renting multiple units or entire homes on platforms like Airbnb, operate like hotels without the same responsibilities to taxation, such as hotels do.
+All digital platforms need to comply with Canadian tax laws if they operate in Canada even without a substantial physical presence in the country.